The Complete Sony E-Mount Lens & Camera Guide

 Sony LA-EA4 Lens Adapter

-Before switching to mirrorless cameras, Sony made DSLR and SLT cameras.
-They used the A-mount.
+Before making mirrorless cameras, Sony made DSLR and SLT cameras that used the A-mount.

-A-mount lenses can be used on E-mount cameras with an adapter.
+A-mount lenses can be used on E-mount cameras with lens mount adapters.

 There are so many to choose from because they provide different features.
 Some only support contrast detection autofocus.
 They also do not have built-in focus motors, need to power the autofocus in a lens.